 Be sure to install at least one carbon monoxide detector in your home per floor.
 This is especially important for homeowners who use gas heat.
 Even homeowners who warm their cars in the garage before heading on out to work or elsewhere should exercise caution.
 If you keep your garage door closed while your vehicle is running, you could be fatally poisoned by the exhaust fumes.
 Always pull your car out of the garage if you plan on warming it up.

 Winter Pipe Care

-You should also open up your bathroom and kitchen cabinet doors so that warm air is allowed to circulate around the plumbing in these spaces too often neglected spaces.
+You should also open up your bathroom and kitchen cabinet doors so that warm air is allowed to circulate around the plumbing in these often neglected spaces.
 They are extraordinarily vulnerable compared to the other parts of the home that receive ample air flow.
 If it gets really cold out, let some cold water drip from your faucets, especially if they are served by exposed pipes.
 This drip will help to prevent the pipes from freezing.

 Manage Your Space Wisely